By: Martin Ebner

-Unfortunately weight training plateaus happen to us all.
+Unfortunately, weight-training plateaus happen to us all.
 Whether you're a beginner, intermediate or Mr Arnold Schwarzenegger himself, you will no doubt have or will experience at least a few weight training plateaus along the way.
-Loss in strength, failure to hit rep counts, irritability, lethargy, frustration, lack of motivation and little to no progress are all tell tale signs that you've hit a training plateau.
+A loss in strength, failure to hit rep counts, irritability, lethargy, frustration, lack of motivation and little to no progress are all telltale signs that you've hit a training plateau.

 Now, before we get into the good stuff, it's important that you can first answer yes to the following questions:

 - Are you eating a nutritious and well-balanced diet?